GUIDELINES FOR PART-TIME PROFESSIONAL EMPLOYMENT

 - For part-time/temporary faculty:

-- The standards of excellence defined by visual arts programs should be founded upon realistic criteria
+- The standards of excellence defined by visual arts programs should be founded upon discipline-accepted best practices.

 - If a part-time faculty member’s institutional contribution is equivalent to that of a full-time faculty member, the part-time faculty member should be equitably compensated in comparison to such a full-time faculty member.
 If there is no expectation for research or service, differential compensation may be significant.
 This should be clearly stated in contractual materials.